abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 - Prevent the user from navigating to the route until the data is fetched
 - Pause rendering of the component until the data is fetched (to avoid `undefined` errors in the template)
+  - I know that we can just use `*ngIf` to check if the data is available before rendering the component, or the safe navigation operator (`?.`) in the template to avoid `undefined` errors, but using resolvers is a cleaner way to handle this
+- Ensure that the data is available when the component is initialized